luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2023-11-16-on-loneliness.md

 I believe that social networks are the cause, in part, of what happened to third place and _at the same time_ a consequence of its decline in popularity and the growth of remote work.
 They are a symptom, in part, of sometimes having _nowhere_ to go.

 In my opinion, they make the situation worse.
 Social media has a degree of anonymity and dehumanization that does not allow for genuine connection.
-They fuel an unhealthy competition (which has always been there but from the likes on Facebook and the replication of this feature in almost every social network it is _quantifiable_).
-They have their benefits, however, I admit (I use Instagram, for example).
-But I don't think they are greater than the costs.
+They fuel an unhealthy competition (which has always been there but from the likes on Facebook and the replication of this feature in almost every social network it has become _quantifiable_).
+Although they have some benefits (I use Instagram, for example) I don't think these are greater than the costs.
 Especially in relation to loneliness, meeting people, etc. The mere fact that we apply the term _detox_ to refer to drastically reducing its use as if we were talking about a drug, I think, tells us a lot about its benefits and costs.

 The point is, they don't and can't completely replace face-to-face interaction and community life like third places did.
 They may seem like a temporary substitute but it is superficial, and sometimes even harmful.